-What I like about that interpretation is how devious it makes Klaus seem to me.
+What I like most about this interpretation is how devious it makes Klaus seem.
 It would mean that he was directly manipulating events in Mystic Falls half a dozen episodes before he even set foot in the town.
 And that’s the sign of a magnificent bastard if I’ve ever seen one.

 - A Regrettable Retrospective – Season 3’s Missed Opportunities

 - “I’m an original.
 Show a little respect.” – Rewriting Inconsistent Fight Scenes